lccostajr/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Enrolling in a Course or Program
 ********************************

-After you decide that you want to complete a course or program, you enroll in that course or program.
+To take a course, you enroll in the course.
+To join a program, you enroll in any course that is part of the program.

+Courses or programs that you have enrolled in are added to the **Courses** and **Programs** pages of your :ref:`dashboard<SFD Dashboard>`.

+.. note:: Course instructors occasionally enroll learners directly in a course.
+If this is the case, you receive an email that contains a link to the course.
+Select the link to enroll in the course.

 .. contents::
   :local:
   :depth: 1

-.. note:: Course instructors occasionally enroll learners directly in a course.
-If this is the case, you receive an email that contains a link to the course.
-Select the link to enroll in the course.

 .. _Enroll in the Audit Track: